Sumi fabric collection by Camira

 The Sumi collection is crafted by Camira using worsted wool, which grants the fabrics a minimal "organic aesthetic".

-All colourways in the expanded collection, which range from pastels to brights and dark tones, are achieved using natural dyes.
+All colourways in the expanded collection, which range from pastels to brights and dark tones, are inspired by the colours of natural dyes.

 "Sumi has been such a popular product since its launch last year that we felt it was the perfect time to expand its colour offering with these 21 beautiful new shades," said Camira's head of creative Lynn Kingdon.

 "Inspired by natural dyes, we really sought to develop colours which could be created from plants and minerals and were very much in tune with the organic aesthetic of the range."